JPIAMRCOINCIDE/MicrobialGenomics/_episodes/10_Introduction_study.md

 ### How to login

-Follow the instructions at as before.
 The server we will be using has host address [Jupyterhub site](https://klif2.uu.nl/).
 Please login using your webbrowser.
-Click on "New", top left and open a "Linux Terminal".
+The username and password have been given in the group chat.
+Please take a look at the  the [Google Sheets table](https://docs.google.com/spreadsheets/d/1KI0KA0Rcbg3pKrFRDKikrj4Mdo5pmV60nOodNzNtZp4/edit?usp=sharing) and write your name in the appropriate field to find out which two samples are assigned to you.
+To acccess the terminal, click on "New", top left and open "Linux Terminal".
 Bookmark it and give it an appropriate name so you can find it again later.

 ### Where are the files located